Most Frequently Asked Lab Diamond Questions

 8. Is Diamond Type Important?

 Diamond type is another commonly misunderstood geological term.
 It does not refer to the cut of the diamond or how it was formed, instead it is a scientific classification that identifies the amount of impurities the stone has.
 While diamonds are predominantly made up of carbon, certain trace elements can enter during the formation process that influences the stone’s appearance.
+For diamond type, it's more important for researchers and gemologists because it's a starting point for them to identify of natural, synthetic, and treated diamonds.

 There are four diamond types: